LABORATORY RESEARCH USE ONLY. NOT INTENDED FOR CONSUMPTION.

 Published research on tesamorelin — for educational purposes only

-Tesamorelin retains the full 44-amino-acid sequence of human GHRH(1-44) with a trans-3-hexenoic acid (C6) moiety conjugated to the N-terminal tyrosine via an amide bond.
-This modification protects the Tyr¹-Ala² bond from DPP-IV cleavage (the primary inactivation pathway for native GHRH) while preserving binding to the GHRH receptor.
-Receptor binding studies show similar affinity (Kd ~0.3 nM) and maximal cAMP response compared to native GHRH.
-The modification extends the functional half-life without preventing renal clearance.
-Research compound — not for human use.
+Tesamorelin is a modified growth hormone-releasing factor analog with a trans-3-hexenoic acid (C6) moiety conjugated to the N-terminal tyrosine via an amide bond.
+This modification is described in structural and pharmacological literature as protecting the Tyr¹-Ala² bond from DPP-IV cleavage while preserving receptor binding.
+Reported receptor-binding studies show similar affinity (Kd ~0.3 nM) and maximal cAMP response compared with the native reference peptide.
+The modification extends functional half-life in studied systems without preventing renal clearance.
+For laboratory research use only.

-GHRH Receptor Signal Transduction
+Receptor Signal Transduction

 Mayo KE et al. “Growth hormone-releasing hormone: synthesis and signaling.”
 Recent Prog Horm Res.
 2000.
 PubMed